Scaffold Inspection Checklist

 OSHA Scaffold Inspection Checklist

-Use this OSHA Scaffold Inspection Checklist to inspect scaffolds and scaffold parts before each work shift, and after any event that may have caused damage.
+Use this OSHA Scaffold Inspection Checklist to inspect scaffolds before each shift, and after any event that may have caused damage.
 Make sure that only trained and fully equipped personnel will be performing the task.
-Use SafetyCulture (iAuditor) to document the inspection and provide an efficient report while on-site.

 Scaffolding Checklist